 What is an Order for Evaluation?

 If concerns are raised regarding a licensee's physical or mental health or their medical knowledge or competence, the Board may issue an order for the licensee to get an appropriate evaluation to assess those concerns per ORS 677.420.
+The Board’s Executive Director or Medical Director have authority to issue an Order for Evaluation under certain circumstances.
 These orders are issued by the Board and are considered confidential.

 What type of evaluation may I be asked to do?

 The type of evaluation is typically determined after a review of the case information by the Investigative Committee of the Board.